MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Related Work

-\textbf{Model Inversion Defenses.} To defend MI attacks, most existing methods can be categorized into two types: \emph{model output processing} \citep{yang2020defending, wen2021defending, ye2022one} and \emph{robust model training} \citep{gong2023gan, titcombe2021practical, li2022ressfl, mid, bido, ls}.
-Model output processing refers to reducing the private information carried in the victim model's output to promote privacy. \cite{yang2020defending} propose to train an autoencoder to purify the output vector by decreasing its degree of dispersion. \cite{wen2021defending} apply adversarial noises to the model output and confuse the attackers. \cite{ye2022one} leverage a differential privacy mechanism to divide the output vector into multiple sub-ranges.
-Robust model training refers to that incorporating the defense strategies during the training process.
-MID \cite{mid} penalizes the mutual information between model inputs and outputs in the training loss, thus reducing the redundant information carried in the model output that may be abused by the attackers.
+\textbf{Model Inversion Defenses.} To defend MI attacks, most existing methods can be categorized into two types according to their functional stage: \textit{train-time defense} \citep{gong2023gan, titcombe2021practical, li2022ressfl, mid, bido, ls} and \textit{inference-time defense} \citep{yang2020defending, wen2021defending, ye2022one}. \textit{Train-time defense} refers to incorporating the defense strategies during the training process.
+MID \cite{mid} proposes penalizing the mutual information between model inputs and outputs in the training loss to reduce the redundant information carried in the model output that may be abused by the attackers.
 However, simply decreasing the dependency between the inputs and outputs also results in model performance degradation.
-To alleviate this issue and strike a better balance between model utility and user privacy, Bilateral Dependency Optimization (BiDO) \citep{bido} minimizes the dependency between the inputs and outputs while maximizing the dependency between the latent representations and outputs. \cite{gong2023gan} propose to leverage GAN to generate fake public samples to mislead the attackers. \cite{titcombe2021practical} defend MI attacks by adding Laplacian noise to intermediate representations.
+To strike a better balance between model utility and user privacy, BiDO \citep{bido} minimizes the dependency between the inputs and outputs while maximizing the dependency between the latent representations and outputs. \cite{gong2023gan} propose to leverage GAN to generate fake public samples to mislead the attackers. \cite{titcombe2021practical} defend MI attacks by adding Laplacian noise to intermediate representations.
 LS \citep{ls} finds that label smoothing with negative factors can help privacy preservation.
 TL \citep{tl} leverages transfer learning to limit the number of layers encoding sensitive information and thus improves the robustness to MI attacks.
+The most recent work \cite{TTS} points out that the skip connection structure of DNNs enhances MI attacks and first proposes defenses from the perspective of robust model architecture.

+\textit{Inference-time defense} refers to reducing the private information carried in the victim model's output to promote privacy without modifying the training process.
+This type of defense often functions as an additional plugin.
+Purifier \cite{yang2023purifier} proposed to train an autoencoder to purify the output vector by increasing its degree of dispersion.
+SSD \cite{zhuangstealthy} proposed to minimize the conditional mutual information under the constraint of bounded distortion.